Adrianjewell91/duet-/README.md

 Test two way playing, hopefully with Hitomi or Matt Slaughter.

-Refactor to make this thing a lot more readable and modular.

 Get sessions working.
     Start a session
     Join a current session: